crystal-china/procodile/README.md

+# This is a full feature fork of original (Ruby version) procodile rewritten use Crystal!

 # Procodile 🐊

 Running & deploying Ruby apps to places like [Viaduct](https://viaduct.io) & Heroku is really easy but running processes on actual servers is less fun.
 Procodile aims to take some the stress out of running your Ruby/Rails apps and give you some of the useful process management features you get from the takes of the PaaS providers.